WordPress/theme-experiments/twentynineteen-blocks/readme.txt

 Our 2019 default theme is designed to show off the power of the block editor.
 This version uses block templates.

 == Description ==
 Twenty Nineteen, but built using block templates.
-This also includes starter content to begin replicating the Twenty Ninteen demo site.

 To install:

 1. Create a fresh WordPress site
 2. Clone this repository or upload a zip into the site’s themes directory
 3. Install the Gutenberg plugin
-4. Enable the Full Site Editing and Full Site Editing Demo Templates experiments in the Gutenberg > Experiments panel.
+4. Enable the Full Site Editing experiment in the Gutenberg > Experiments panel.
 5. Activate the "Twenty Nineteen Blocks" theme from within Appearance > Themes.
 6. Visit the Customizer and hit "Publish".

-Compare the resulting site to the Twenty Nineteen Demo site.
-It should look pretty similar.
+Compare the resulting site to the original Twenty Nineteen Demo theme.

 == Changelog ==

 = 1.0 =
-* Released: January 13, 2020
+* Released: January 20, 2020

 Initial release